 \end{example}

-To prove \cref{lemma:stage-ext} we define a graph transformation that takes as input a two-rooted graph $(\hat H,\hat s,\hat t)$ and a graph $G$ and computes a graph $G'$ such that $G$ is an induced subgraph of $G'$.
-As will be shown in the proof of~\cref{lemma:stage-ext}, given a stage sequence $S$ of a two-rooted graph $(\hat H,\hat s,\hat t)$ and a stage $j$ graph $G$ of $S$, the resulting graph of this transformation is the stage $j+1$ graph of $S$.
+We prove \cref{lemma:stage-ext} by proving a more detailed statement \cref{stage-j-graphs-and-extensions}.
+To this end we define a graph transformation that takes as input a two-rooted graph $(\hat H,\hat s,\hat t)$ and a graph $G$ and computes a graph $G'$.
+As will be shown in the proof of~\cref{stage-j-graphs-and-extensions}, given a stage sequence $S$ of a two-rooted graph $(\hat H,\hat s,\hat t)$ and a stage $j$ graph $G$ of $S$, the resulting graph $G'$ is the stage $j+1$ graph of $S$.
 This implies the claimed uniqueness of the limit graph of any stage sequence of a two-rooted graph $(\hat H,\hat s,\hat t)$.

 \begin{defn} Let $G$ be a graph and let $(\hat H,\hat s,\hat t)$ be a two-rooted graph.
 The \emph{$(\hat H,\hat s,\hat t)$-extension} of a graph $G$ is the graph $G'$ obtained from $G$ as follows. \begin{itemize} \item If $\hat s \neq \hat t$, we add one pendant edge to each vertex $v\in V(G)$ such that there exists a copy $(H,s,t)$ of $(\hat H,\hat s,\hat t)$ in $G$ such that $v\in \{s,t\}$ and $d_{G}(v) = d_{H}(v)$.\footnote{Note that such a copy is necessarily simplicial.}